 Paternoster is growing very rapidly.
-We have a talented team that brings senior experience from larger agencies as well as in house roles.
-The beauty of Paternoster is that, despite its size, it can offer a whole range of communications services, from investor relations to public affairs, from transactions to crisis communications, and from corporate brand work to financial communications and digital strategy.
-All delivered by a team of advisors who know what they are doing.
+We have a talented team that brings senior experience from larger agencies as well as in-house roles.
+The beauty of Paternoster is that, despite our size, we can offer a wide range of communications services, delivered by experienced professionals who know what they are doing.

 We’re always on the lookout for talent with which to grow the team.
 If you’d like to work with us, please do get in touch.